 An academic internship is a form of experiential education that integrates knowledge and theory learned in the classroom with practical application and skill development in a professional setting.
 An integral component of the experience that distinguishes it from other types of work is one or more forms of structured and deliberate reflection based on pre-determined learning objectives.

-Internships allow students to test career intentions; to improve intellectual skills in writing, quantitative analysis, research, and administration; to increase understanding of social, political, and economic forces; and to acquire work experience and industry knowledge useful for seeking employment or entrance into professional schools.
+Internships allow students to test career intentions, to improve intellectual skills in writing, quantitative analysis, research, and administration; to increase understanding of social, political, and economic forces; and to acquire work experience and industry knowledge useful for seeking employment or entrance into professional schools.
 While not required for most academic programs, internships can be a valuable addition to a student’s college experience and are strongly encouraged.

-Credit-bearing internships require the approval of an academic department and the internship manager in the Career Center when appropriate.
+Credit-bearing internships require the approval of an academic department and the internship manager in the Career Center, when appropriate.
 General guidelines for participation in internships are:

-Other prerequisites: completion of 57 credits for U3 and U4 students; completion of DEC A for U2 and U1 students.
 Transfer students should have a degree audit with an academic advisor before pursuing internship credit.
 Joint degree applicants must discuss the opportunity with faculty in both departments to determine how credit would apply.

 Academic requirements for individual internship experiences may differ slightly but typically include submission of learning goals, regular journaling, reading assignments selected by faculty, mid-term and final performance evaluations written by site supervisors, and other career-related assignments.

 Any Stony Brook faculty member may sponsor an intern.
 However, students should confer with the undergraduate directors of their majors before starting internships.